 J. B. Wilkinson

 “As they approached the village, they perceived the tops of the lodges red with the crowds of natives.
 The chiefs and warriors came rushing out on horseback, painted and decorated and followed by great numbers on foot.
-Mr. Say and party were received with the utmost cordiality, and conducted into the village by the chiefs, who went before and on each side to protect them from the encroachments of the crowd.
-On entering the village, the crowd readily gave way before the party, but followed them into the lodge assigned to them, and completely and most densely filled the spacious apartment, with the exception only of a small space opposite to the entrance, where the party seated themselves on the beds, still protected from the pressure of the crowd by the chiefs, who took their seats on the ground immediately before them.
+Mr. Say and the party were received with the utmost cordiality and conducted into the village by the chiefs, who went before and on each side to protect them from the encroachments of the crowd.
+On entering the village, the crowd readily gave way before the party but followed them into the lodge assigned to them, and completely and most densely filled the spacious apartment, with the exception only of a small space opposite to the entrance, where the party seated themselves on the beds, still protected from the pressure of the crowd by the chiefs, who took their seats on the ground immediately before them.
 After the ceremony of smoking with the latter, the object which the party had in view in passing through their territories was explained to them and seemed to be perfectly satisfactory.
 At the lodge of the principal chief, they were regaled with jerked bison meat and boiled corn, and were afterward invited to six feasts in immediate succession.”

 Mr. Say also wrote: